velartrill/velartrill.github.io/orig/spirals/sparrowhawk/sparrowhawk.md

 I pull the hatchway shut behind me as I step into the airlock.
 I turn the crank, fastening the bolts, and lock them in position with the master key.
 I fix the keyring in my pocket, the small carnelian ornament on the end dangling out in free space.

 The airlock cycles around me.
-Outside, voidsuited techs cling to *Chrys* like barnacles, hooking up fuel feeds and electric lines.
+Outside, voidsuited techs cling to *Chrys* like barnacles, hooking up fuel feeds and galvanic lines.
 One catches sight of me and gives me a jaunty wave.
 I wave back, and step through.
 Into the seediest district of *Lotus.*

 *Lotus* is an odd little station.
 Most split up the public bays across different docks so as to isolate the riff-raff, keep down on the violence and the opium trade, but she's old.
 Definitely older than the Empress.
 Maybe older than the Empire.
 Probably not a lot of modern design sensibilities to be found.